aristocratos/spdtest.sh/README.md

 # spdtest.sh

 **Version:** 0.2.0
-**Usage:** Script with UI for testing internet speed reability
+**Usage:** Bash (+ some python) script with UI for testing internet speed reability

 ## Description

-Internet speeds are tested against random servers from speedtest.net with 'speedtest' at an interval (defined by user).
+Internet speeds are tested against random servers from speedtest.net at an interval (defined by user).
-If slow speed (defined by user) is detected, then runs a number of download and upload test with 'speedtest' and optional route tests to servers with 'mtr' and writes to a logfile.
+If slow speed (defined by user) is detected, then runs a number of download and upload test with and optional route tests to servers and writes to a logfile.

 ## Dependencies